Vgaurav01/chatbot-task/README.md

 ## Example Questions and Answers

 Notice that keyword search will not work, for example "revenue" is not mentioned in the question that seeks an answer about revenue.
-Consider allowing your program to use ChatGPT to assist with the control flow.
+Consider allowing your program to use OpenAI API (ChatGPT) to assist with the control flow.

 - **Question:** How much did walmart generate in sales in 2021?
    - **Answer:** In 2021, Walmart Inc generated $XXX billion in sales.